Lazar Branković: Family

 Lazar and his relations are named in "Dell'Imperadori Constantinopolitani", a manuscript held in the Vatican Library.
 The document is also known as the "Massarelli manuscript" because it was found in the papers of Angelo Massarelli (1510–1566).
 Masarelli is better known as the general secretary of the Council of Trent, who recorded the daily occurrings of the council.

 The Massarelli manuscript names him as a son of Đurađ Branković and Eirene Kantakouzene.
 "The Byzantine Lady: Ten Portraits 1250-1500" (1994) by D. M. Nicol questioned his maternity, suggesting Đurađ had a prior marriage to a daughter of John IV of Trebizond.
 However his theory presented no sources and failed to take into account that John IV was born between 1395 and 1417.
 He was unlikely to be a grandparent by the 1410s.

 On 11 September 1429, Đurađ made a donation to Esphigmenou Monastery at Mount Athos.

 The charter for the document names his wife Irene and five children.
 The Masarelli manuscript also names the same five children of Đurađ and Eirene.
 Other genealogies mention a sixth child, Todor Branković.
 He could be a child who died young and thus not listed with his siblings.

 The oldest sibling listed in the Massarelli document was Grgur Branković.
 The 1429 document mentions him with the title of Despot.
-According to "The Late Medieval Balkans, A Critical Survey from the Late Twelfth Century to the Ottoman Conquest" (1994) by J. V. A. Fine, Grgur was appointed governor of territories of southern Serbia associated to the House of Branković.
+According to Fine, Grgur was appointed governor of territories of southern Serbia associated to the House of Branković.
 He was reportedly appointed by Murad II of the Ottoman Empire in 1439.
 In April 1441, Grgur was accused of plotting against Murad and his governorship terminated.
 He was imprisoned in Amasya and blinded on 8 May 1441.
-According to "Monumenta Serbica Spectantia Historiam Serbiae, Bosniae, Ragusii" (1858) by Franz Miklosich, Grgur and his brothers co-signed a charter by which Đurađ confirmed the privileges of the Republic of Ragusa.
-The charted was dated to 17 September 1445.
+According to Miklosich, Grgur and his brothers co-signed a charter by which Đurađ confirmed the privileges of the Republic of Ragusa.
+The charter was dated to 17 September 1445.
 According to the "Europäische Stammtafeln: Stammtafeln zur Geschichte der Europäischen Staaten" (1978) by Detlev Schwennicke, Grgur retired to a monastery under the monastic name "German".
 According to Fine, Grgur resurfaced in 1458, claiming the succession of the vacant throne of Serbia for himself or his son.
 The Massarelli manuscript mentioned Grgur as unwed.
 Later genealogies name his wife as "Jelisaveta".
 Vuk Grgurević, a son of Grgur, was later a titular Serbian despot (1471–1485).
 He was possibly an illegitimate.

 The Massarelli manuscript next names an older sister of Lazar, Mara Branković.
 She was one of the wives of Murad II.
 Then are listed Stefan Branković and "Cantacuzina", a sister with the Latinized version of their mother's last name.
 Later genealogies give her name as Katarina.
 She married Ulrich II of Celje.
 Lazar is listed fifth and last, the youngest child of the marriage.